markstringer-dti/markstringer-dti.github.io/dti.md

 At this point, I might mention that I've crashed two cars, OK three.
 I'm far from an expert on driving.
 But I am an expert on what this principle of empirical process means for software development teams.
 What does transparency mean for software development teams.
 Well, there are at least three meetings where there's opportunity for transparency.

-Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that they're encountering.
+Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that are finding.
 This gives everybody in the team the opportunity for to know what's going on around them.

 In retrospectives, the teams gets to look in the rear view mirror at the road behind them and talk about what obstacles could have been negotiated better, what things they've got the hang of, that the might be able to tackle more quickly now and that things they still have no way of tackling at all.

-And in show and tells, demonstations of working software show exactly how it's going.
+And in show and tells, demonstrations of working software show exactly how it's going.
 And of course, that can really be a problem.

 I didn't witness this for myself.
 So this story may be entirely made up.
 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
 The way that I heard the story, a few months before I joined, there's been a show and tell meeting.
 The publishing company was international and had offices in London and in New York.
 There were people with American accents dialling in on a conference call.